leonardtan/Getting-and-Cleaning-Data-Course-Project/README.md

 Things to note
 --------------
-Please remember to check your working directories using getwd() before running run_analysis.R to avoid any issues when loading the files.
-You can use setwd() to set the working directory.
+Please remember to check your working directories using 'getwd()' before running run_analysis.R to avoid any issues when loading the files.
+You can use 'setwd()' to set the working directory.